sm3rta/habeila-portfolio/apps/portfolio/public/assets/jobApplicationsSnippets.md

 - Collaborated with a team of 4 to launch 2 accessible, responsive websites with light/dark themes in 1 week
 - Achieved 100% Lighthouse score with optimized SEO and accessibility
-- Created UI component library based on Radix UI design system and documented on Storybook
+- Created UI component library following a design system and documented on Storybook

 Technologies used